MarkBaker/EnumHelper/README.md

 $newSuit = Suit::fromName($name);
 ```

-This could be useful if you wanted to store the name in a database for readability; then recreate the enum in the model when you load the database record.
+This could be useful if you wanted to store the name in a database for readability (particularly appropriate for unbacked enums); then recreate the enum in the model when you load the database record.

 This works with both backed and unbacked enums.